Browser does not support script.

 Once your application is complete, you should hear back from us by email within 2 working weeks.

 Once your application has been received you may be asked to provide further evidence.
-This will depend on individual circumstances.
-If further evidence is required, it may delay your application if you don’t send it to us in a timely manner.
+If further evidence is required, it could delay your application if you don’t send it to us in a timely manner.

 If we require any further evidence we'll contact you via your student email.
 We'll also use your student email to notify you of the outcome of your application.